lincw/bio-utils/README.md

 4. Follow consistent naming conventions
 5. Test with different input formats

-## Version Control

-- Use semantic versioning for releases
-- Tag stable versions
-- Maintain changelog for significant updates

 ## Date Format

 All date outputs use YYYY-MM-DD format consistently across tools.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---